NYSARC Trusts: Providing for People With Disabilities

 Contact Our NYSARC Trust Attorneys

 If you or a loved one has a disability and receives Medicaid, SSI, or other government benefits, contact our experienced NYSARC trust attorneys.
-At Cavallo & Cavallo Attorneys, with offices in the Bronx as well as New Rochelle, we provide effective legal service in handling all your trust account needs, enabling you to enjoy a greater quality of life by providing access to funds and protecting your assets, while ensuring you remain eligible for the government benefits you are entitled to.
+At Cavallo & Cavallo Attorneys, with offices in the Bronx as well as Westchester, we provide effective legal service in handling all your trust account needs, enabling you to enjoy a greater quality of life by providing access to funds and protecting your assets, while ensuring you remain eligible for the government benefits you are entitled to.